 Her personal experience makes more children than one superfluous (hey there is already enough love around), but she assumes that her own solution fits me too.

 Other than OpenAI, iGirl then draws me into a conversation.

 Oops is there a gender confusion?
 Either she identifies as nonbinary, opening up the possibility to be a grandfather.
 Or she "forgot" that she is supposed to be female.
-It's not her error, poor thing: it's a programming error: a bug!
+It's not her error, poor thing.

-And her next question in real life could make one suspicious that the next question might be for one's income bracket....
+And her next question could make one suspicious that the next question might be for one's income bracket....

-So I slyly divert the conversation to something practical, namely my second test question.
+So I slyly divert the conversation to something practical, namely my second test questionQ

 This question, while simple, is also immediately relevant for parents of several children.

 Ok, that's disappointing.
 One even doubts that she has even a single child as claimed.
-Tomato soup is a survival tool for parents, and a demonstration of love.
+As all real parents know, everything around tomato is a survival tool for parents, and a demonstration of love.

 So I ask this question to OpenAI.